Clifford the Big Red Dog (film): Plot

-The next day, Clifford is captured on the ship by Lyfegro personnel and sent to Lyfegro.
-Emily soon learns Bridwell did not die, so she and Casey try to save Clifford from being operated on at Lyfegro, aided by friends from their neighborhood.
-They break into Lyfegro's headquarters and rescue Clifford, who then flees through the city with Emily riding on him.
+Law enforcement however intercepts the freighter due to Tieran's claim that Clifford was stolen; Clifford is airlifted via helicopter to Lyfegro.
+Casey soon learns that the person who died at the hospital was a different man, meaning Bridwell is still alive, so he and Emily try to save Clifford from being experimented on at Lyfegro, once again aided by friends from their neighborhood.
+They break into Lyfegro's headquarters and rescue Clifford, who flees through the city with Emily riding on him.